 10.1 The United States is committed to being an active member of the IHO HCA.
-NGA is pleased to announce that they have initiated the preliminary compilation phase for INT Chart 9105 and that it is programmed to be completed and released before the next meeting of this commission.
-It should also be noted that the NGA has publically available chart, nautical publication, and bathymetric data (as described within this report) that currently is or can be made available to other member states for use in this region.
+NGA is pleased to announce that INT Chart 9105 is in compilation and that it is programmed to be completed and released before the next meeting of this commission.
+It should also be noted that the NGA has publically available chart, nautical publication, and bathymetric data (as described within this report) that currently is or can be made available to other member states for use in this region either through a direct request or from our maritime safety information websites.